Federal Signal Modulator

-General description
+Description

-The modulator is composed of speaker cells (ranging from two to eight, with the exception of seven) that contain four speaker drivers per cell, although two models (model 6032 and 6048) had additional drivers available when they were still produced.
+The modulator is composed of speaker cells (ranging from two to eight, with the exception of seven) that contain four speaker drivers (speakers) per cell, although two models (model 6032 and 6048) had additional drivers available when they were still produced.
 Modulators have an inactive (dummy) speaker cell on the bottom of the stack that is used to help project sound in all directions.
 Due to the design of active cells, there would be unbalanced sound distribution without the inactive cell.
 Modulators that are being made now use the UltraVoice controller.
-When they were first made, they were used with Modulator Control Plus and basic/standard Modulator Controls.
+When they were first made, they were used with Modulator Control Plus (MPC) and basic/standard Modulator Controls.

 Models

 Modulator model numbers identify the number of cells, as well as the number of drivers.
-The first family of modulator arrays consisted of eight different models, as follows: 1004, 2008, 3012, 4016, 5020, 6024, 6032, and 6048.
+The first family of modulator arrays consisted of eight different models, as follows: 1004, 2008, 3012, 3024, 4016, 5020, 6024, 6032, and 6048.

 In January 2013, Federal Signal released the Modulator II sirens, consisting of the 1004B, 2008B, 3012B, 4016B, 5020B, 6024B, and 8032B models.
 They provide the same alerting technology as the original modulator, with the exception of a smaller compact chassis and cylindrical modules instead of elliptical ones.

 Warning tones

 Similar to Federal Signal's previous Electronic Outdoor Warning Siren series, the Modulator can produce seven standard warning tones.
 The seven standard tones are Wail, Alternate Wail, Pulsed Wail, Steady, Alternate Steady, Pulsed Steady and Westminster Chimes.
 If properly equipped, the Modulator can also employ voice notification to give specific information or to give a more clear understanding of an emergency situation.
-They have also been known to play Star Spangled Banner during tests on or near the 4th of July, and also on military bases.
+They have also been known to play The Star-Spangled Banner during tests on or near the 4th of July, and also on military bases.

 The sirens can be activated by radio using single tone, two-tone, DTMF, MSK or POCSAG over analog, digital and trunking systems, or by satellite, cellular, landline or IP.
 They are also capable of being activated automatically by the Emergency Alert System.